manojpadigineti-cloud/DevSecOps/terraform/AWS/roboshop_project/Project_running_flow.md

+1. Create an s3 bucket manually to store the backend state file
-1. Create network for project using terraform in local
+2. Create network for project using terraform in local
 2. Replace sg, subnet id's on all variable vars files in the project
 3. Create terraform-vault instance in local using terraform apply, it will create hashicorp vault.
 4. Login to terraform-vault instance create "hashicorp_vault_secrets" in the terraform-vault instance